-Recommendations: The dentist should be proactive in diagnosing and treating ectopic eruption in the young adolescent.
-Early diagnosis, including appropriate radiographic examination25 of ectopic eruption, is important.
-An appropriately trained and/or experienced dentist should manage treatment, and a team approach may be necessary.45
+Recommendations: The dentist should be proactive in diagnosing and treating ectopic eruption and impacted teeth in the young adolescent.
+Early diagnosis, including appropriate radiographic examination, is important.
+Referral should be made when the treatment needs are beyond the treating dentist's scope of practice.